It can make a big difference where you get your Chinchilla.

 Please note, that any of this information I’m about to provide does not in any way mean not to adopt a chinchilla from a pet store.

-I’m a firm believer they would still make great pets opposed to purchasing a chinchilla from a local breeder.
+I’m a firm believer they would still make great pets.
+Just maybe not as good as purchasing a chinchilla from a local breeder.

-However, one of the arguments typically made in forums and online communities is that chinchillas adopted at the pet store may be a bit more challenging to socialize in the beginning stages, which does make sense.
+One of the arguments typically made in forums and online communities is that chinchillas adopted at the pet store may be a bit more challenging to socialize in the beginning stages.

 With a breeder, chinchillas are often in a room with dozens of other chinchillas, either sharing a cage or in cages that are backed up against each other.

-Not to mention, a chinchilla from a breeder is going to get some fantastic care from the breeder who is likely more of an expert than any pet store employee about the rodent and how to properly care for them.
+Not to mention, a chinchilla from a breeder is going to get some fantastic care from the breeder who is likely more of an expert on chinchillas and how to properly care for them than any pet store employee.

 Is this true?

-I honestly have no idea because I adopted from a breeder.
+I honestly have no idea because I adopted my chinchilla from a breeder and not a pet store.

 I do believe somewhat in the socialization argument because I witnessed my chinchilla’s environment when I adopted her.